Sensaciones desde Pueblos Remotos Fuencaliente

 A shared publication of pueblos remotos (@pueblos Reamotos)

-Other fundamental experiences are activities with local actors, of which we have already developed almost all.
+Other key experiences are the activities with local actors, almost all of which we have already developed.

 Gustavo Díaz

-During the activity, we also had the luck of knowing the small corner from which he inspires and creates his 'art', appreciate the works he has generated and understand what meaning to unite unconnected pieces to create unique concepts.
+During the activity, we were also lucky enough to visit the small corner from which he finds inspiration and creates his 'art', appreciate the works he has generated, and understand what meaning he gives to joining unrelated pieces to create unique concepts.

 See this post on Instagram